AckerlyXu/heima/articles/resiliency/resiliency-technical-guidance-recovery-local-failures.md

 ### Elasticity

 The initial number of instances running for each role is determined in each role's configuration.
 Administrators should initially configure each role to run with two or more instances based on expected load.
 But you can easily scale role instances up or down as usage patterns change.
-You can do this manually in the Azure portal preview, or you can automate the process by using Windows PowerShell, the Service Management API, or third-party tools.
+You can do this manually in the Azure Portal, or you can automate the process by using Windows PowerShell, the Service Management API, or third-party tools.
 For more information, see [How to autoscale an application](../cloud-services/cloud-services-how-to-scale.md).

 ### Partitioning